-- (a) Notice of Availability of Official Reporting Services: Consistent with CRC 2.956(b)(1), the court must enumerate the departments in which the services of official court reporters are normally available.
-At this time, official court reporters are normally available in departments assigned the following subject matters: - (1) Felony cases under Code of Civil Procedure section 269, - (2) Juvenile dependency and juvenile delinquency, - (3) Freedom from control, - (4) Contested Lanterman-Petris-Short Act conservatorships, and - (5) Contempt of Department of Child Support (DCSS) orders. - (b) Notice of Non-Availability of Official Reporting Services: - (1) Official court reporters are not normally available in departments assigned the following subject matters: - (A) Misdemeanor cases, - (B) Infractions, and - (C) Limited civil proceedings.
+- a) Notice of Availability of Official Reporting Services: Consistent with CRC 2.956(b)(1), the court must enumerate the departments in which the services of official court reporters are normally available.
+The court provides the services of an official court reporter in the following matters when the court has available funding to do so: - i.
+In all criminal matters as required by law during regular court hours; - ii.
+All juvenile justice matters as required by law; (2)(3) All juvenile dependency matters as required by law; (3)(4) Freedom from control; - iii.
+Contested Lanterman-Petris-Short Act conservatorships; and, - iv.
+Contempt of Department of Child Support (DCSS) orders. - b) Notice of Non-Availability of Official Reporting Services: - i.
+Official court reporters are not normally available in departments assigned the following subject matters: - A. Misdemeanor cases, - B. Infractions, - C. Limited and unlimited civil proceedings, and - D. Family law - ii.
+Official court reporters are not provided in departments assigned the following subject matters: - A. Unlimited civil trials; and - B. DCSS matters